BUILDING A SPECIAL HERITAGE MANAGEMENT MECHANISM

 Mr. Nguyen Van Son - Chairman of Hoi An City People's Committee said that the promulgation of regulations on protecting Hoi An heritage by the Provincial People's Committee and the National Assembly's expected approval of the Law on Cultural Heritage (amended) in the next few days will greatly determine the effectiveness of protecting the space, heritage complex and buffer zone, both tangible and intangible values.

 According to Mr. Son, the key to success in heritage protection has always been community consensus.
-Even when tourism was not yet developed, there were not many benefits from heritage preservation, but when the government mobilized and issued regulations, people agreed and joined hands.
-Later, when many laws were in place, the management regulations were still agreed upon by the majority of people as common standards of conduct in the style of "compliance, kindness and benevolence".
+Even when tourism was not yet developed, there were not many benefits from heritage preservation, but when the government mobilized and issued regulations, people also agreed and joined hands.
+Later, when many laws were in place, the management regulations were still agreed upon by the majority of people as common standards of conduct in the style of "agreement, kindness and benevolence".

 SOME MORE WORDS ABOUT THE LAW ON CULTURAL HERITAGE (AMENDED)

-The amendment of the Law on Cultural Heritage (2024) is expected to overcome the limitations of the two laws previously issued by the Vietnamese National Assembly; approaching the system of cultural laws in UNESCO conventions...
+The amendment of the Law on Cultural Heritage (2024) is expected to overcome the limitations of two laws previously issued by the Vietnamese National Assembly; approaching the system of cultural laws in UNESCO conventions...

-Protect cultural assets
+Protecting cultural assets

 The Law on Cultural Heritage (amended in 2024) has a comprehensive and comprehensive scope of regulation.
 This aims to protect and promote the value of national cultural heritage, contributing to building and spreading the soft power of culture to the international community.